TabuHana/Pro-ReadMe-Generator/README.md

   ***
   ## Installation
   To install, download the files from github and install inquirer.
-Then simple run the index.js.
+Then simply run the index.js.

   ***
   ## Usuage